Prescott, Arizona: Places of interest and culture

 Prescott is home to Prescott College, a small liberal arts college just west of the downtown area that emphasizes environmental and social justice.
 It is a non-profit organization which has an undergraduate body of roughly 800 students, and an average student to faculty ratio of 7:1 in on-campus classrooms.
 There are four general programs at Prescott College: the On-campus Undergraduate Program (RDP), Limited-Residency Undergraduate Degree Program (ADP), the Limited-Residency Master of Arts Program (MAP), and a Limited-Residency PhD program in Sustainability Education.
 Those enrolled in the Limited-Residency programs work with various mentors and Prescott College faculty, usually in their home communities.
 On-campus students live in Prescott and attend classes at the college itself.

 Prescott was at one point a recovery destination, with over 200 sober living homes dedicated to drug or alcohol recovery.
 However, increased regulation and enforcement has whittled the number down to less than 30 as of June 2018.

 The cultures of Prescott's recovery community, the students at Prescott College, and preexisting small town punk subculture have fostered a thriving punk scene.
 Shows are hosted weekly at house venues, tattoo shops, and bars throughout downtown and the Dexter neighborhood.
+The official live music video for the Rail Yard Ghosts song entitled My Country//Black Flags was filmed at local neighborhood house venue known as the Witch Hut.
+This was also the site of 2017's Celestial Fest, which brought several notable Folk-Punk bands including Apes of the State.
 Prescott has been home to several nationally known punk bands, including Bueno, Life in Pictures, and Hour of the Wolf.
 Local bands often play shows alongside touring bands, who include Prescott in their tours.

 Prescott was the location of Arizona's first Elks Lodge (BPOE).
 In December 1895 a group of enterprising businessmen in Prescott established the Prescott Elks Lodge #330, known as the "Mother Lodge of Arizona".
 The Prescott Elks Opera House was built by the lodge in 1905.
 The Prescott Elks Lodge is in Prescott Valley.